-The Latest: Bank donates $1M to help shooting victims
+The Latest: Bank Donates $1M To Help Shooting Victims

 The fund will benefit victims’ families and people who suffered physical or psychological trauma when the gunman opened fire the morning of Sept.
 6.

 Fifth Third Bancorp Chairman Greg Carmichael says over the past week he realized that “people sincerely want to help.”
-Online donors have given almost $5,000 to the fund’s GoFundMe page in about five hours.
+Online donors have given almost $5,000 to the fund’s in about five hours.

 People can make donations online or at a Fifth Third banking center.